alexmacarthur/macarthur-me-gatsby/src/pages/posts/using-the-posts-where-filter-in-wordpress.md

 ---
-title: "When WP_Query Just Isn't Good Enough: Using the 'posts_where' Filter in WordPress"
+title: "Querying for the Unqueryable with WP_Query: Using the 'posts_where' Filter in WordPress"
 date: "2018-04-25"
 open_graph: "https://images.unsplash.com/photo-1483736762161-1d107f3c78e1?ixlib=rb-0.3.5&s=761469e5b4fedfc206d9fe3cee4d2d71&auto=format&fit=crop&w=1200&q=100"
 ---

-If you've spent 20 seconds in WordPress development, you've worked with, yelled at, praised, and fallen in love with the WP_Query class -- one of the most useful, commonly used tools in any given WordPress website or application.
+If you've spent 20 seconds in WordPress development, you've likely worked with, cursed, and fallen in love with the WP_Query class -- one of the most useful, commonly used tools in any given WordPress website or application.

 Aside from being responsible for the main query on any given page or post, it serves as the go-to way to interface with your database in tons of different contexts.
 Most commonly, you might see it used to retrieve data like custom post types.
 For example, getting all of the cat massage tutorials in a site: